 - Yellow.
 Go easy on how much you burn or stop altogether at this Moderate range.
 Compliance is voluntary but greatly encouraged.
 Reducing or stopping wood burning now can prevent air pollution from reaching unhealthy levels.

 - Red.
-Run a red light and you risk getting a ticket.
-The same happens here when the burn code is red and you continue to burn.
 When inversions settle into our area and the Health District declares a Stage 1 Episode – this prohibits burning for 24 hours.
 Compliance is enforced at this stage.

 What areas are affected by the Green, Yellow, Red Burn Code?

-The code runs from November through February and only covers Washoe County from Washoe Lake to Silver Knolls in the North Valley.
+The Burn Code runs from November 1 through the end of February and only covers Washoe County from Washoe Lake to Silver Knolls in the North Valley.
 Included in the code are businesses and residences in the following ZIP codes:

 89431, 89433, 89434, 89436, 89439,